 Priority Zone 1 (FPZ 1) is a 10m fuel free zone around structures, which ensures that direct flame contact with the building cannot occur, and reduces the potential for radiative heat to ignite the building.
 Combustible materials such as firewood or lumber should not be stored in this zone.
 Coniferous vegetation is highly flammable and must not be planted in this zone.
-Refer to Section Error!
-Reference source not found. for more details on FireSmart landscaping.
+Refer to Section 4.1 for more details on FireSmart landscaping.
 Mature coniferous trees can be retained if they are sufficiently spaced from any structures and other coniferous vegetation.